 The Suunto D6i Novo includes a Stopwatch, and has a Dual Time function.
 This helps you keep track of the time in a second time zone.

-The duration of the backlight is adjustable and can be turned off altogether.
-If the backlight has been switched off, it won’t illuminate when an alarm sounds.
+Note though, if the backlight has been switched off, it won't illuminate when an alarm sounds.